Go Back Email LinkDownload PDF

 Instructions

-• If the short ribs are boneless, cut them into large chunks; sprinkle lightly with salt and pepper.
+• Cut the boneless short ribs into large chunks; sprinkle lightly with salt and pepper.

 • Heat 2 tablespoons of oil in a Dutch oven or large sauté pan over medium-high heat.
 Add the short ribs to the hot oil and brown for about 4 minutes on each side, or until you have a nice, dark crust on the meat.
 Remove the beef and set aside.